Fyxod/KnowledgeForge/README.md

 # Multi-Modal-Enterprise-Knowledge-Synthesis-Platform

 # Build And run loacly
-- docker  (only to be followed onn linux operating system )
+- docker  (only to be followed on linux operating system )
   <!-- - build image yourself -->
   <!-- - pull from docker hub (--preferred) -->